HISTORY OF THE BELGRADE FORTRESS

-The monument is a work by one of the greatest Yugoslavian sculptors of all times – Ivan Meštrović.
+The monument is by one of the greatest Yugoslavian sculptors of all times – Ivan Meštrović.
 The Belgrade city authorities thoroughly restored it in 2018.

-The monument stands as a symbol of eternal friendship between people of Serbia and France.
+The monument stands as a symbol of the eternal friendship between people of Serbia and France.

 In the vicinity of the “A La France” monument, you will see the “Unhappy Fisherman” fountain, by Simeon Roksandić.
 Famous for his bronzes and fountains, he was one of the most renowned sculptors in Serbia and Yugoslavia.
 He also made the same fountain for the Jesuit Square in Zagreb.

-The Promenade and the Vista Point are one of several points within the fortress from where you can see the best views of the city.
+The Promenade and the Vista Point are one of several points within the fortress from where you have the best views of the city.

 It starts with the Small Staircase on one side, directly opposite the French Embassy.

 On the other side, it ends with the Grand Staircase.
-I mentioned this staircase in my post “Work in Progress” from last year.
-At that time, it was under renovation because it was in a terrible state.
-Now, the staircase looks magnificent and it certainly adds to the beauty of the whole park complex.
+I mentioned this staircase in my post, “Work in Progress”, from last year.
+At that time, it was under restoration because it was in a terrible state.
+The staircase looks magnificent now and it certainly adds to the beauty of the whole park complex.